Password-Protect a PDF with AES-128 and an Opening Password

 Common scenarios where protection matters:

-• Medical records — Insurance forms, lab results, and prescriptions are covered by privacy regulations like HIPAA.
+- Sensitive records — Insurance forms, lab results, and prescriptions may contain private information.

 Two types of PDF passwords